Tripp Suitcases and Luggage

 • Zippers can be a weak point over time

-• Limited interior organisation (basic straps only)
+• Limited interior organisation (basic straps and mesh divider)

 • Some colour finishes show scratches easily